-Principle and Application How Copeland Borough Council demonstrates compliance Good practice examples: engaging stakeholders and making accountability real The Independent Commission on Good Governance recommends that governing bodies assess the extent to which they are applying these principles of good governance, and report publicly on this assessment, including an action plan for improvement where necessary.
-By organising systematic '360-degree' feedback from a representative sample of stakeholders, governing bodies can gain valuable insights about the organisation's relationships.
-Action: Action plan for improvement to be developed during the workshop for Members on the Good Governmance Standard.
-Action: consider further peer review
+Principle and Application How Copeland Borough Council demonstrates compliance Comments Working Paper Good practice examples: engaging stakeholders and making accountability real • The Independent Commission on Good Governance recommends that governing bodies assess the extent to which they are applying these principles of good governance, and report publicly on this assessment, including an action plan for improvement where necessary.
+Action: Action plan for improvement to be developed during the workshop for Members on the Good Governance Standard.
+Compliance considered in a report to OSC PR 28/6/05 and actions identified for improvement.
+Approved by Full Council 28/7/06.
+Member workshop on Corporate Governance • By organising systematic '360-degree' feedback from a representative sample of stakeholders, governing bodies can gain valuable insights about the organisation's relationships.
+Action: consider further peer review held 27/3/06.
+Peer review still outstanding as at 19/4/06.